leivanoe1011/DAT605_REST_Project/README.md

 * built alternative .NET API and started porting source files to it. [slow but working](http://4castdemo.azurewebsites.net)
 * researched using Visual Studio in VM (PaaS) in Azure.
 Requires MSDN subscription. (expensive)
 * rebuilding Windows VM with WAY more disk and RAM.
+* installed MS Visual Studio Community Edition
+* downloaded and opened project from Github, Rebuild All

 ---
 <a name="17Oct">*17 Oct, 2016*</a>